-After months of dormancy due to the raging pandemic, the travel industry is gearing up for a return to small normalcy with borders reopening, easing of quarantine requirements, and the creation of travel bubbles.
+After a long period of hiatus due to the raging pandemic, the travel industry is gearing up for a return to small normalcy with borders reopening, easing of quarantine requirements, and the creation of travel bubbles.
 Travellers around the world are now keen to find out if, when, and where they can travel abroad.
 One country that’s been on many travel wishlist is Hawaii.

 Can anyone travel to Hawaii now?
 What important things do travellers need to know if they are planning to fly to Hawaii?

 What is the current situation like in Hawaii?

 As of 3 May 2021, the official tally has reported a total of 32,580 cases in the state of Hawaii, with 483 counts of fatality.

 According to the state’s official website tracking economic recovery, Hawaii is currently in the “Act With Care” phase, which emphasizes the islands’ Covid-19 strategy “to renew and rebuild our communities into a stronger and more resilient Hawaiʻi moving forward.
 We will be living with and managing COVID-19 for the foreseeable future, and must remain adaptable and vigilant within our communities.”